What is Personal Financial Responsibility

 - We have accomplished all of this from our income.
 No lotto winnings, no inheritance.
 Just hard work and executing this plan over 25+ years..

-While we feel extremely blessed with what we have, this is not to say that we do not have to make tough decisions regarding our situation.
+While I feel extremely blessed with what we have, this is not to say that we do not have to make tough decisions regarding our situation.
 For example, when our daughter began student teaching she required a vehicle.
 While she was good with her money she did not have the resources to buy a car outright or to take on debt for one.
-To assist her we let her use one of our vehicles and moved down to one vehicle.
-Fortunately we are in a position to do this.
+To assist her we let her use one of our vehicles and moved down to one vehicle for a few years.
+Fortunately we were in a position to do this.
 She was responsible for paying the insurance and for gas.
 We also required her to keep $800.00 in reserve in case the car needed to be repaired.

 Sacrifices we had to make in our early years

-Understand my wife and I do not see any of these as sacrifices.
+M wife and I really do not see any of these as sacrifices.
 In fact, we are quite content and feel very fortunate and blessed to have what we have.

 - We do not have large expensive vehicles that we trade in every 3-6 years.

-- We do not own an RV, Boat, or other high-ticket items like these though I must admit it might be fun to.
+- We do not own an RV, Boat, or other high-ticket items like these though I must admit it might be fun.

 - We only eat out 1 to 2 times a month at the most.
 When we do, it is nothing extravagant.

-So I think my curriculum vitae allows me to proctor some advice in this area.
-If you are looking to live a more conservative financial lifestyle wouldn’t you want to get your advice from someone walking the talk?
-You certainly would not consider signing up to learn piano from someone that cannot play piano.
+So I think my curriculum vitae allows me to proctor some thoughts on personal financial reponsibility.
+If you are looking to live a more conservative financial lifestyle wouldn't you want to get advice from someone walking the talk?
+You certainly would not consider signing up to learn piano from someone that cannot play the piano.